 Recommendations for Reducing Injuries During Elderly Care

 - Let assistive devices do the lifting.
 For seniors with mobility issues, transfers, for instance from a bed to a chair, represent one of the more common reasons for injury to those caring for them.
 In addition to risk to the caregiver, the danger of a loved one falling and obtaining an injury is also increased in these conditions.
 Caregivers should explore assistive equipment, such as a Hoyer lift, that can help with safe transfers.
 Please note that proper training will be necessary to ensure safety.

 - Exercise safe movement practices.
 We have all heard the adage, “Lift with your legs, not with your back,” but prior to lifting anything, caregivers should take a quick assessment of their own physical status.
-If pain is felt in any of the joints or back, it’s a signal that the body could have already been pushed past its capability – and an alternative strategy for elderly care should be considered.
+If pain is felt in any of the joints or back, it’s a signal that the body could have already been pushed past its capability – and an alternative strategy for taking care of elderly parents that should be considered.

 - Find help.
 The ideal way to try to avoid injury in caregiving is by awareness.
 Know your limitations and call on professionals when warranted.
 The caregiving team at CareWorks Health Services is fully experienced and proficient in providing a full range of senior care, allowing members of the family and seniors alike to stay safe and well.

 Reach out to us at (949) 859-4700 to inquire about options for in-home care in Newport Beach.
 We can complete a safety assessment of the home, furnish resources to help in your caregiving journey, and offer the fully customized, professional in-home care services that enable families the chance to simply enjoy quality time with the older adults they love.